-Check out the RD HandbookLink opens in a new window which gives details of all the workshops and support available to you, both online and in person over the Autumn Term.
+Check out the RDO Spring 2024 ScheduleLink opens in a new window which gives details of all the workshops and support available to you and includes booking links.

 Looking after all aspects of your wellbeing will be crucial to your enjoyment, success and fulfilment whilst undertaking your research degree.

 Helping students in distressLink opens in a new window ( Researcher Development Guide)

 We have sessions to support you and help you plan ahead.

 Get an idea of what to expect and some hints & tips to be at your best.
 Our Viva session covers some common asked questions and you will have time to plan responses.